Stephen Muss

-Stephen Muss (born 1928) is an American real estate developer known for leading the resurgence and redevelopment of Miami Beach, Florida.
+Stephen Hobart Muss (August 4, 1928 – August 23, 2025) was an American businessman, investor, and philanthropist known for leading the resurgence and redevelopment of Miami Beach, Florida.

 Early life and education

-Muss was born to a Jewish family in New York City and raised in Bensonhurst, Brooklyn.
+Stephen Hobart Muss was born to a Jewish family on August 4, 1928, in New York City, and raised in Bensonhurst, Brooklyn.
 His father, Alexander, was one of eleven children, six of them brothers who worked for their father's construction company building homes during and after the Great Depression.
-Muss worked for the family business first as a laborer and then in sales and construction supervision.
+Muss was educated at Erasmus Hall High School.
+He worked for the family business first as a laborer and then in sales and construction supervision.

 Career

-Muss eventually went into a partnership with his father founding Alexander Muss & Sons developing 30 acres of tract homes on Long Island.
-From 1952 through 1968, they went on to develop over 20 subdivisions with about 20,000 houses in Queens, New Jersey, and on Long Island; they also built over 4,000 multifamily units.
+Muss eventually went into a partnership with his father, founding Alexander Muss & Sons and developing 30 acres of tract homes on Long Island.
+From 1952 through 1968, they went on to develop over 20 subdivisions with about 20,000 houses in the New York City borough of Queens, in New Jersey, and on Long Island; they also built over 4,000 multifamily units.
 In the 1950s, his family moved to Florida where his father, now a multi-millionaire, built the Seacoast Towers in Miami Beach, known for the distinctive MiMO architectural style, the Towers of Key Biscayne, and the Towers of Quayside.
 In 1967, Stephen took over the Florida business, now named the Muss Organization, becoming Miami Beach's single largest landlord.

-In 1978, Muss bought the largest hotel in Miami-Dade County, the aging Fontainebleau Hotel (founded by Ben Novack), for $27 million rescuing it from bankruptcy.
+In 1978, Muss bought the largest hotel in Miami-Dade County, the aging Fontainebleau Hotel), for $27 million, rescuing it from bankruptcy.
 He injected an additional $100 million into the hotel for improvements and hired the Hilton company to manage it.
 In 2005, the Muss Organization sold the Fontainebleau to Donald Soffer's Turnberry Associates for $165 million.

-Muss was seminal in getting Miami Beach to implement a 3% "bed" tax to rebuild the city's aging infrastructure which included refurbishing and expanding its convention center.
+Muss was instrumental in getting Miami Beach to implement a 3% "bed" tax to rebuild the city's aging infrastructure, including refurbishing and expanding its convention center.
 He was the president of the Miami Beach Redevelopment Agency.
 In 1994, he sold the Seacoast Towers for $94 million.